 After a string of recordings made for Columbia, he switched to Capitol in 1953 for a long series of best-selling recordings.
 Sinatra founded his own label, Reprise, in 1961, and cut classic discs for it with Count Basie and Duke Ellington.
 He announced his retirement in 1971, but returned to active touring and recording in 1973, and he continued entertaining through the rest of his life.
 Ronald Reagan awarded Sinatra the Presidential Medal of Freedom in 1985.

 Frank Sinatra made his Hollywood Bowl debut in 1943 before a legion of adoring bobby-soxers.
-(An exhibit at the Hollywood Bowl Museum features the microphone Sinatra sang into at that concert, as well as photos and audio recordings from the performance.)
 He returned in 1945, the same year that Anchors Aweigh was released.
 In that movie he and Gene Kelly played two sailors on leave who crash a rehearsal at the Bowl in order to persuade pianist/conductor José Iturbi to give a break to an aspiring young singer (Kathryn Grayson).
 Sinatra was back at the Bowl in 1946 for a Jerome Kern program, which also featured Kathryn Grayson, Judy Garland, and Lena Horne.